Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics-DRAFT-update.md

 There are quite a few style checkers for JavaScript.
 Two well-known ones are [JSLint](http://www.jslint.com/) and [JSHint](http://jshint.com/).
 You can cut and paste code into their online versions and check quite a lot.
 You can also download and install locally JSHint.
 They are best at standalone JavaScript programs.
 Checking a large p5.js app may throw up lots of complaints like "don't know what function createImage() is".
 There are ways to tell JS[HL]int what external functions and terms you're using, so you're not flooded with these warnings.
 I haven't pursued that.

 Note the JSLint term comes from the old C style checker "lint", which picked up small imperfections in your code like lint on your clothes.

+Another good checker is ESlint.
+This is used by p5.js developers.
+You can customise the style rules in a config file such as ~/eslintrc.

+A comparison of style checkers: [lint comparison](https://www.sitepoint.com/comparison-javascript-linting-tools/)

 ### Common mistakes